What are transatlantic flights?

 What transatlantic flights have wifi?

 Airlines operate different policies when it comes to offering wifi on transatlantic passenger flights.
 Some do not yet have the technology on their planes, or only offer it on more modern aircraft.
 Out of those that have WiFi, some airlines offer complimentary wifi, whereas others charge for this service.
-Norwegian Air offer free in-flight wifi on all their flights.
 Airlines such as American Airlines, Delta, United and Air Canada all charge a price to use the WiFi.
 To find out more, visit our blog on the best airlines for Wi-Fi.

 How much baggage am I allowed on transatlantic flights?